-- Many census tracts in western Jackson County (in and near downtown Kansas City) have been designated as primary care and dental care HPSAs and the county's entire low-income population has been designated as a mental health professional HPSA. - The low-income population of Wyandotte County has been designated as primary care and dental care HPSAs.
-The low-income population of Platte County has been designated a mental health professional HPSA.
+- Many census tracts in western Jackson County (in and near downtown Kansas City) have been designated as primary care and dental care HPSAs and the county's entire low-income population has been designated as a mental health professional HPSA. - The low-income population of Wyandotte County also has been designated as primary care and dental care HPSAs.